 5) Only water.
 Have a glass of water nearby or a fancy bottle of water; they look nicer if you need to drink during the interview.

 6) Send an email thank you note.
 Ask for the interviewer’s email and send a brief thank you note within 24 hours.
 You want the interviewer to remember you so try to make a thoughtful reference to something you discussed over Skype.
 Quick follow up makes a big difference.
 Handwritten notes are nice, but they aren’t necessary.
-By the time they arrive, the first or second round process may already be complete.By Brad Hoffman, CEO and Founder,
+By the time they arrive, the first or second round process may already be complete.By Brad Hoffman, M.S.Ed.

 My Learning Springboard, Inc.